benjif/telegram-bot/README.md

-# Perl6 Telegram Bot Library
+# Raku Telegram Bot Library

 This library offers Perl6 objects and routines that correspond to (some of) Telegram's bot API in a reactive form.